NGC 3603-A1

 NGC 3603-A1 (HD 97950A1) is a double-eclipsing binary star system located at the centre of the HD 97950 cluster in the NGC 3603 star-forming region, about 25,000 light years from Earth.
 Both stars are of spectral type WN6h and among the most luminous and most massive known.

 HD 97950 was catalogued as a star, but was known to be a dense cluster or close multiple star.
 In 1926, the six brightest members were given letters from A to F, although several of them have since been resolved into more than one star.
 Star A was first resolved into three components using speckle interferometry, although they can now be directly imaged using space-based or adaptive optics.
 Component A1 was finally determined to be a spectroscopic binary.

+Observations

 The two component stars of NGC 3603-A1 circle each other every 3.77 days, and show brightness variations of about 0.3 magnitudes due to eclipses.
-The stars orbit very close to each other, separated by barely their own diameters and at or near to filling their roche lobes.
+The stars orbit very close to each other, separated by barely their own diameters and at or near to filling their Roche lobes.